Curious About Meeting Types? Let's Explore One-to-One vs. Skip-Level Meetings

 Raj Kumar Hansdah

-In Skip level meeting; a few middle levels in hierarchy are not included.
-Therefore, the juniors can discuss freely and without fear with the senior level people as their bosses (reporting officers in middle level) are not present.
+In a one-to-one meeting, only two persons are present, and hence the matters discussed are treated as confidential.
+In skip-level meetings, a few middle levels in the hierarchy are not included.
+Therefore, juniors can discuss freely and without fear with the senior-level people as their bosses (reporting officers in the middle level) are not present.

-Hope the concept and purpose of both types of the meeting are clear to you now.
+I hope the concept and purpose of both types of meetings are clear to you now.

 Warm regards.